Sondzus/MathStat474/README.md

 * wk8, day 1: Continuous random variables: recap and summary.
 Normal approximation to binomial and Poisson.
 * wk8, day 2: Start of chapter 6: fundamental concepts on random variables: joint distributions.
 Midterm exam topics review.
 * wk9, day 1: exam.
+* wk9, day 2: We went over the exam, solutions, and strategies going forward. ***spring break***
-* wk9, day 2: Marginals & conditionals from joint distributions.
-Continuing in chapter 6.
+* wk10, day 1: Marginals & conditionals from joint distributions.
+Chapter 6, first 2 sections.
+* wk10, day 2: Conditional probabilities and independence, chapter 6 next two sections.
+* wk11, days 1 & 2: we will finish all other sections in chapter 6. day 1 is about some standard joint distributions; and day 2 is about functions of random variables.
+Think about how this is related to the way we "moved around" the histogram by adding constants and multiplying by constants.

 ### HW formatting